Perovskite solar cell: Multi-junction solar cells

 Multi-junction solar cells are capable of a higher power conversion efficiency (PCE), increasing the threshold beyond the thermodynamic maximum set by the Shockley-Queisser limit for single junction cells.
 By having multiple bandgaps in a single cell, it prevents the loss of photons above or below the band gap energy of a single junction solar cell.
 In tandem (double) junction solar cells, PCE of 31.1% has been recorded, increasing to 37.9% for triple junction and 38.8% for quadruple junction solar cells.
-However, the metal organic chemical vapor deposition (mocvd) process needed to synthesise lattice-matched and crystalline solar cells with more than one junction is very expensive, making it a less than ideal candidate for widespread use.
+However, the metal organic chemical vapor deposition (mocvd) process needed to synthesize lattice-matched and crystalline solar cells with more than one junction is very expensive, making it a less than ideal candidate for widespread use.

-Perovskite semiconductors offer an option that has the potential to rival the efficiency of multi-junction solar cells but can be synthesised under more common conditions at a greatly reduced cost.
+Perovskite semiconductors offer an option that has the potential to rival the efficiency of multi-junction solar cells but can be synthesized under more common conditions at a greatly reduced cost.
 Rivalling the double, triple, and quadruple junction solar cells mentioned above, are all-perovskite tandem cells with a max PCE of 31.9%, all-perovskite triple-junction cell reaching 33.1%, and the perovskite-Si triple-junction cell, reaching an efficiency of 35.3%.
 These multi-junction perovskite solar cells, in addition to being available for cost-effective synthesis, also maintain high PCE under varying weather extremes, making them utilizable worldwide.

+Perovskite–silicon tandem solar cells (PSTSCs) are an emerging class of multi-junction photovoltaic devices.
+These cells combine a conventional silicon sub-cell with an upper perovskite absorber layer to achieve broader spectral utilization.
+Silicon has a band gap of approximately 1.12 eV, while the perovskite band gap can be tuned between about 1.6 and 1.8 eV, enabling theoretical power-conversion efficiencies of up to 45.3% for perovskite–silicon tandems.